Worksheet: Reading Picture Graphs

 How many toys are there in total?

-Benjamin made a picture graph to show how many children came to the after-school club.
+David made a picture graph to show how many animals he saw in his garden yesterday.

-The number of boys is the number of girls.
+Fill in the blank: The number of butterflies is the number of snails.

 - Amore than